 2. The job description must clearly reflect all aspects of a job.

-3. The skills, experience, qualifications, and aptitude required for the particular position should be mentioned in the job description.
+should be mentioned in the job description.

 1. Job description with all relevant details must be prepared for all the current vacancies or any vacancy foreseen in nearby future.
 Data can be obtained as per Hiring Policy.